-The Principal Apportionment includes funding for the Local Control Funding Formula, which is the primary source of an LEA's general purpose funding; funding for Special Education (AB 602); and funding for several other programs.
-The Principal Apportionment is a series of apportionment calculations that adjust the flow of state funds throughout the year as information becomes known.
+The Principal Apportionment includes funding for the Local Control Funding Formula, which is the primary source of an LEA's general purpose funding; Special Education (AB 602); Expanded Learning Opportunities Program; and funding for several other programs.
+The Principal Apportionment is a series of apportionment calculations that adjust the flow of state funds throughout the fiscal year as information becomes known.

 - The Advance Principal Apportionment, certified by July 20, is based primarily on prior fiscal year funding and establishes each LEA’s monthly state aid payment amount for July through January.

-- The Second Principal Apportionment (P-2), certified by July 2 of the following year, is based on the second period data that LEAs report to CDE in April and May and is the final state aid payment for the fiscal year ending in June.
+- The Second Principal Apportionment (P-2), certified by June 25, is based on the second period data that LEAs report to CDE in April and May.
+P-2 supersedes the P-1 Apportionment calculations and is the final state aid payment for the fiscal year ending in June.

-The purpose of the California Department of Education PASE contacts listserv is to provide LEAs and other interested parties important information, such as notifications regarding software releases, key deadlines, reminders of due dates for submission of data, and any other pertinent topics related to the Office of Principal Apportionment and Special Education (PASE) and the Office of Charter Apportionments and District Reorganization (CADR).
+The purpose of the California Department of Education PASE contacts listserv is to provide LEAs and other interested parties important information, such as notifications regarding software releases, key deadlines, reminders of due dates for submission of data, and any other pertinent topics related to the Principal Apportionment.

 If you would like to subscribe to the PASE listserv, send a blank message to